129th Boston Marathon, Bank of America logo

 Progress for paralysis

 In college, Martin was a promising athlete until a severe headache led to a rare brain and spinal cord infection.
 Five days later, he woke from a coma, paralyzed from the waist down, with only a 7% chance of ever walking again.
 After months of recovery, he regained full mobility.
-Martin is running the Boston Marathon for the Christopher & Dana Reeve Foundation to raise funds for spinal cord research and paralysis care, hoping others will have the same recovery he did.
+Martin ran the Boston Marathon for the Christopher & Dana Reeve Foundation to raise funds for spinal cord injury research and paralysis care, hoping others will have the same recovery he did.

 Martin Quinn training outdoors for the Boston Marathon.
 Support his fundraising journey with the Bank of America.